SuperUserNameMan/LGTISP/readme.md

    - [x] `dump eeprom` command
    - [X] `dump lock` command : `0x3E` means `locked`, `0x3F` means `unlocked`.
    - [X] `write lock 0 0` command : to trigger a destructive unlock (the first 1KB of the flash will be erased).
+   - [X] `write eeprom 1023 0x??` command : is a workaround to tell to the ISP which 1KB page and which size of EEPROM will be dumped.
    - [ ] `write XXX` command
    - [ ] `erase` command
    - [x] `sig` command